 I listen to the drowsy leaves whisper ancient secrets

-Hidden beneath the dark rich soil, her deep roots embrace Gaia
+Hidden beneath the fertile soil, her deep roots embrace Gaia

 Entrenched in what sustains her